Tuesday, April 30, 2013

 Grandmother (part IV)

-The memorial service was done well.
-Joann told the “REMEMBERANCES OF THE FAMILY.”
-She mentioned the Lord helped her with pulling it all together.
-She wrote it in the form of a poem and included a lot of things all the girls had told her.
+The memorial service was nicely done.
+Joann spoke and mentioned the Lord helped her pull it all together.
+She recited a poem and included many things my sisters told her.
 She did a great job.
-I wouldn’t have been able to read it without crying!
-Here is the poem she wrote:
+I wouldn’t have been able to read it without crying.
+The title is “Grandmother’s Poem.”

 “Grandmother’s Poem”